andrevidela/Research-report/Thesis/index.md

 - Allow constructors to know if they are bound linearly
 - Allow linear functions to mutate constructors that are bound linearly
-- Add a new instruction to the backend AST in order to mutate values
+- Add a new instruction to the backend AST to mutate values

-Conceptually the compiler architecture is quite simple, in the following illustration we link trees transformation with their corresponding functions.
+Conceptually the compiler architecture is quite simple, in the following illustration we link trees transformations with their corresponding functions.
 Each tree is its own data declaration:

 \begin{figure}
 \centering